LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 ##### How to find

 I use a combination of visual inspection, the DevTools and a contrast checker.
 If focus indicators are very dark on a very light background I know they are fine, but seldom is this the case.
-I will Inspect Element and then in Chrome in the `:hov` tab within the Styles panel, I will force the element to have `:focus-visible` and `:focus`, I will then use Color Contrast Analyser's eyedropper tool to get the background of the element and or its adjacent colours and also the focus indicator's colour itself.
+I will right click, Inspect Element and then in Chrome in the `:hov` tab within the Styles panel, I will force the element to have `:focus-visible` and `:focus`, I will then use Color Contrast Analyser's eyedropper tool to get the background of the element and or its adjacent colours and also the focus indicator's colour itself.
 The tool will then give me the calculation.
-Sometimes, the DevTools will display the contrast calculation against the background.. but oddly, it's a bit temperamental with that.
+Sometimes, the DevTools will display the contrast calculation against the background, but oddly, it's a bit temperamental with that.

 ##### Solution